| Description | The Operational Risk Assurance domain is the discipline of mastering operational risks. |

 Resource Action Process |

-A Resource Action Process is a Action Process that describes a typical course of action intended to produce and react to Resource Outcome Events, through the involvement of Resource Agents (Participant Resource Agent).
+A Resource Action Process is a Action Process Type that describes a typical course of action intended to produce and react to Resource Outcome Events, through the involvement of Resource Agent Types (Participant Resource Agent).
 During its course of action, a Resource Action Process consumes or produces Resource Assets.
 1) It may memorize or access Resource Assets to and from its Process Stores.
 2) It may receive Resource Assets at its boundary: Resource Outcome Consumptions.
 3) It may signal the production of Resource Assets at its boundary: Resource Outcome Productions.
 The course of actions of an Resource Action Process is constrained by the application of rules ( Resource Rule Enforcement) that define what is allowed and not allowed to do.
 Within SysFEAT, we can examine Resource Action Processes from two distinct perspectives: a) An operations business perspective is offered by Business Processes. c) An automated viewpoint is provided by System Processes.

 |

-Resource Agent |
+Resource Agent Type |

-A Resource Agent is an entity type which instance belongs to the physical space, and comprises Human Agent Categorys, Hardware System Categorys, Software System Categorys and Natural Resource Categorys.
-Resource Agent is the supertype of all types of Agents that produce and react to Resource Outcome Events.
-This includes: 1) Business Agents which represent physical resources that produce and react to Business Outcome Events of the enterprise.
+A Resource Agent Type is an entity type which instance belongs to the physical space, and comprises Human Agent Categorys, Hardware System Categorys, Software System Categorys and Natural Resource Categorys.
+Resource Agent Type is the supertype of all types of Agent Types that produce and react to Resource Outcome Events.
+This includes: 1) Business Agent Types which represent physical resources that produce and react to Business Outcome Events of the enterprise.
 2) Technology Systems which represents enabling systems that produce and react to Technology Outcome Events. |

 Resource Operating Asset |